Ultimate Guide to Disneyland Paris with Toddlers (2023)

 Disnelyland Paris with toddlers tip: although toddlers meet the entry requirements for rides like Phantom Manor, it really depends on your toddler’s personality whether they should ride or not.
 My 4 year old has loved Phantom Manor since he turned 3 but I wouldn’t take my now 3 year old on it as it would terrify her.
 For age specific recommnedations check out our guide to baby-friendly rides in Disneyland Paris and our guide to the best rides for 3 year olds in Disneyland Paris.

-Below is a quick summary of the rides that most toddlers can and can’t ride at Disneyland Paris: this is based on our experience in the park in October 2022.
+Below is a quick summary of the rides that most toddlers can and can’t ride at Disneyland Paris: this is based on our experiences bringing 3 toddlers, our youngest is 2-years-old.

 Disneyland Park: Fantasy Land

-• Toddlers can Ride: Dumbo, Peter Pan, Lancelot’s Carousel, Mad Hatter’s Tea Cups, Casey Jr Circus Train, Snow White, Pinocchio
+• Toddlers can Ride: Dumbo, Peter Pan, Lancelot’s Carousel, Mad Hatter’s Tea Cups, Casey Jr Circus Train, Snow White, Pinocchio, It’s a Small World

 Disneyland Paris with Toddlers